rosafilgueira/dispel4py_workflows/twitter_sentiment/README.md

 		dispel4py simple twitter/analysis_sentiment.py  -d '{"read" : [ {"input" : "tweets.json"} ]}'

- - To collect data you need a Twitter account and a Twitter application you would need:
+ - To collect tweets you need a Twitter account and a Twitter application you would need:

    ( Note: Assuming you already have a Twitter account use the following instructions to create a Twitter application)